-- 4.2.1 The following assumptions were made in the assessment of particulate emissions from NRMM and vehicle movements: - NRMM used for the site preparation works was assumed to be in operation for 80% of the working day; - Phase 3 will take place in 2017 emission factors for this year were therefore used; - For the site preparation works, there will be one 12-hour shift pattern per day Monday Friday, and a 10-hour shift on Saturday and Sunday; - The concrete batching works will require 12 hour working; - Where load factors for generators were not provided by the Contractor, it was assumed that they would be operating at full power load; - All generators were assumed to operate at 40% efficiency; - The duration of Phase 3 will be 22 weeks, with all Sundays worked; and - HGV deliveries are restricted to 10% of weekday volumes on Sundays (as per the CTMP).
+- 4.2.1 The following assumptions were made in the assessment of particulate emissions from NRMM and vehicle movements: - Phase 4 will take place in 2017 and 2018 emission factors for 2017 were used for • the full Phase 4 period assessment; - The concrete batching plant will operate during the daytime only, with the diaphragm • walling taking place 24 hours a day; - Where load factors for generators were not provided by the Contractor, it was • assumed that they would be operating at full power load; - For smaller generators where specific emissions data were not available, generators were assumed to operate at 40% efficiency; - The duration of Phase 4 will be approximately 40 weeks, with all Sundays worked; and - HGV deliveries are restricted to 10% of weekday volumes on Sundays (as per the CTMP).
 It was therefore assumed that, on Sundays, HGV deliveries would be 10% of weekday trips. - 4.2.2 A sensitivity test was undertaken with regard to the load factor of the NRMM whilst in use.
-Load factors of 0.5 and 0.7 were used in the calculation of emissions from NRMM to represent 50% and 70% engine load. - 4.2.3 Average HGV speeds were obtained from GIS smartphone data8 on the road links that comprise the haul route, and average speeds of vehicles from the park and ride locations and cars were obtained from route mapping and estimated distance over time.
+Load factors of 0.5 and 0.7 were used in the calculation of emissions from NRMM to represent 50% and 70% engine load.